dabralhd/experimental/notes/2Agentic AI Training.md

 Creating an agentic workflow: UserProxyAgent (proxy for receiving inputs from user), AssistantAgent (powered by LLM, returns structured reqplies, uses skills)

+4. Giving tools to agent
+application code provides llm with function-definitions and prompt. when llm needs to call a function, it will dispatch a call to our application with function-name and arguments. application will call the function and return results back to llm. skills == tools and python functions
+- use build tab to create a skill

+*local models can also be used by agents*